If you need housing because on-campus housing is closed, here are a few options that international (and out of state) students have used in the past:

 All residence halls remain open for fall break and spring break.

-During the Thanksgiving break in November, only certain buildings remain open.
+During the Thanksgiving break in November, all Residence Halls will remain open.
 See Residence Life for details.

-The residence halls, with the exception of Tribe Square, graduate, and family housing, are not open for occupancy during the longer winter break.
+The residence halls, with the exception of Tribe Square and the Graduate Complex, are not open for occupancy during the longer winter break.
 A provision for international students who need housing during the winter break is sometimes available for students who will be continuing their studies at W&M in the spring semester.
 To inquire, [[globe, contact]] the Reves Center.
-Students are encouraged to plan ahead and make alternative arrangements during the Thanksgiving holiday and longer semester breaks.
+Students are encouraged to plan ahead and make alternative arrangements during semester breaks.

 Many international students travel during breaks, or stay with friends who live off-campus.
-Another alternative is to stay in one of the local hotels, which are located within 1-3 miles from campus ($50-75 per night.)
+Another alternative is to stay in one of the local hotels, which are located within 1-3 miles from campus.
 See the Williamsburg Hotel and Motel Association website for ideas on places to stay.

 Summer Housing Options